umutcanaltin/fpgai_compiler/README.md

 # FPGAI

-FPGAI is an open-source compiler framework for turning ONNX neural-network models into FPGA/SoC accelerator projects.
+FPGAI is a research compiler framework for turning ONNX neural-network models into FPGA/SoC accelerator projects.
 It focuses on YAML-driven compilation, Vitis HLS project generation, correctness benchmarking, design-space sweeps, and reproducible paper experiments.

 ## Who is this for?